10 Things You Better Know About Colorado Before You Move There

 10 Things to Know About Colorado Before You Move There

 1. The Icy Roads

 Auto repair shops are always in business in Colorado.
 As are auto insurance companies.
-They make a ton of money off of the many auto collisions as a result of the very poor winter driving conditions here.
+They make a ton of money off of the many auto collisions as a result of the very poor winter driving conditions there.
 Black ice on hilly roads are a recipe for disaster.
 Even if you know how to drive in these conditions, you're at the mercy of many drivers who don't.
 Local news reporters seem to brag–with a smile–about the many auto accidents that occur throughout the city when it snows.
-This has been perplexing me since I moved here.
+This was perplexing to me while I lived there.
 I still haven’t figured it out.

 Have you lived in Colorado?